will-afs/WazeTT/README.md

 - 🔥 Helping firefighters estimating the propagation of the fire in a forest
 - 👮 Helping police locating fugitives

+*Note : this solution is made to be executable locally, i.e. without any internet connection*

 # ⛰️ Input data
-Cartographic datasets are obtained from [GeoServices Open API](https://geoservices.ign.fr/catalogue):
+The solution is compatible with cartographic datasets obtained from [GeoServices Open API](https://geoservices.ign.fr/catalogue):
 - Altitude datasets can be found as .asc files (raster):
   - [BD alti (25m resolution)](https://geoservices.ign.fr/bdalti)
   - [RGE alti (1m or 5m resolution)](https://geoservices.ign.fr/rgealti)